Terms & Policies

 Modifications to this Agreement: From time to time, Plait may modify this Agreement.
 Unless otherwise specified by Plait, changes become effective for Customer upon renewal of Customer's current Subscription Term (as defined below) or entry into a new Order Form.
 Plait will use reasonable efforts to notify Customer of the changes through communications via Customer's account, email or other means.
 Customer may be required to click to accept or otherwise agree to the modified Agreement before renewing a Subscription Term or entering into a new Order Form, and in any event, continued use of the Services after the updated version of this Agreement goes into effect will constitute Customer's acceptance of such updated version.
 If Plait specifies that changes to the Agreement will take effect prior to Customer's next renewal or order (such as for legal compliance or product change reasons) and Customer objects to such changes, Customer may terminate the applicable Subscription Term and receive as its sole remedy a refund of any fees Customer has pre-paid for use of the applicable Services for the terminated portion of the Subscription Term.

-By indicating your acceptance of this agreement or accessing or using any Services, you are agreeing to be bound by all terms, conditions, and notices contained or referenced in this Agreement. if you do not agree to this Agreement, please do not use any Services.
+By indicating your acceptance of this agreement or accessing or using any Services, you are agreeing to be bound by all terms, conditions, and notices contained or referenced in this Agreement.
+If you do not agree to this Agreement, please do not use any Services.
 For clarity, each party expressly agrees that this Agreement is legally binding upon it.
 This Agreement contains mandatory mediation and arbitration provisions that require the use of mediation and arbitration to resolve disputes, rather than court action.

 1. Definitions